eshathakur/cse15l-lab-reports/LabReport3.md

 ```

 <br>2. `-size` : this option allows you to search for files based on their size
 <br> For example, I searched for files less than 1 megabyte.
-All fules in this directory were less than 1 megabyte so I shortened the output:
+All files in this directory were less than 1 megabyte so I shortened the output:
 ```
 find stringsearch-data/technical -size -1M